hashicorp/vault/ui/lib/core/stories/ttl-form.md

 <!--THIS FILE IS AUTO GENERATED.
 This file is generated from JSDoc comments in lib/core/addon/components/ttl-form.js.
 To make changes, first edit that file and run "yarn gen-story-md ttl-form" to re-generate the content.-->

 ## TtlForm
 TtlForm components are used to enter a Time To Live (TTL) input.
-This component does not include a label or
+This component does not include a label and is designed to take a time and unit, and pass an object including seconds and timestring when those two values are changed.

 **Params**